concurp1-1920/slides/09/content.md

 ---
 # Example

-We see a sample usage of signal_all, which forces each process to wake up, and check to see if it is time to continue, or go back to sleep.
+We see a sample usage of `signal_all`, which forces each process to wake up, and check to see if it is time to continue, or go back to sleep.
 Of course in this particular case, this not very efficient, especially if processes are calling delay to wait for long periods of time.

 By using priority wait, however, we can transform this solution into one that is equally simple, yet efficient.
 Essentially, we don't need to wake up each process every time, and we don't want to wake them up in the order in which they arrive.